stndn/garudata/README.md

 All tools (except for Nginx) will be deployed in containers.
 Host OS is [Ubuntu Server 22.04][url-ubuntu].

+### Notice of change

+It seems that Apache Superset does not support non-aggregated value in the metrics ([#5570][url-superset-issue-5570], [#19182][url-superset-discussion-19182]).
+As this is a feature that is necessary to support [the weather data project][url-merpati], it looks like the business intelligence tool will need to be replaced.

+I am currently exploring [Metabase][url-metabase] as the replacement tool.

 ## Usage

 ### Requirements